peterT2307/SpamBot/README.md

 3) Press "spam" button to start spamming
 4) Press "stop" button to stop spamming

-# Default Settings
+<h2>Default Settings</h2>

-Default message: "Hello"
+Default message: "Hello"<br>
 Default delay: 1 second

-#Tip
+<h2>Tip</h2>
-you can press the button "F7" to start spamming without being in the program and "F8"to stop spamming without being in the program.
+you can press the button "F7" to start spamming without being in the <br>

-# Notice:
+program and "F8"to stop spamming without being in the program.

+<h2>Notice</h2>
-These halps and tips are made for the latest vesrion of the program, some of them will be working with oldest versions and some of them will not!
+These halps and tips are made for the latest vesrion of the program,<br>
+some of them will be working with oldest versions and some of them will not!